jacksonkernion/jacksonkernion.github.io/posts/I-Blew-The-Whistle-On-John-Searle.md

 > "At the end of our meeting, [Searle] asked me to go to another room, saying that there are more books that he could give me.
 I was perfectly innocent, following him without any doubts.
 Upon opening the door, he sprang at me, putting every effort to kiss me."

-Around the same time, I met with my department chair and had a phone call with Berkeley's Office for the Prevention Harassment, to similarly express my concerns.
+Around the same time, I met with my department chair and had a phone call with Berkeley's Office for the Prevention Harassment and Discrimination, to similarly express my concerns.
 At a follow-up meeting, I was told that the student at whom Searle 'sprung' was, to paraphrase, 'not actually a Berkeley undergrad'.
 This was meant to explain why no action had been taken against Searle in this case?
 That didn't really make sense to me.

 In these meetings, and in other meetings I've had over the years, it was stressed that I needed to follow Berkeley's confidentiality policy, and that I should err on the side of privacy.
 I was also told avoid conducting my own ad hoc investigation.
 Indeed, it was a because I felt a need for an external, independent investigation that I reached out to BuzzFeed in the first place.

-What was important at to me at the time was this: that I did what I could to ensure that Searle’s seeming-at-the-time-to-me-to-be-active sexual harassment of undergrads wasn’t passively accepted by UC Berkeley.
+What was important to me at the time was this: that I did what I could to ensure that Searle’s seeming-at-the-time-to-me-to-be-active sexual harassment of undergrads wasn’t passively accepted by UC Berkeley.

 ## The BuzzFeed Articles